-- Warning if no filter when a report is run: if you run a report without creating a filter for it and there are a lot of records in the tables in that report, it can take a long time to run the report.
+- Default warning if no filter when a report is run: if you run a report without creating a filter for it and there are a lot of records in the tables in that report, it can take a long time to run the report.
 To prevent this, Stonefield Query warns you that there is no filter for the report and gives you the option of running the report anyway or canceling.
-If your tables don't contain a lot of records and you don't want to see this warning message when you run a report without a filter, turn the Warning if no filter when a report is run setting for the report off.
+If you don't want to see this warning message when you run a report without a filter, turn the Warning if no filter when report is run setting for the report off.
 If you want all new reports to default to it turned off, turn off Default warning if no filter when a report is run.

 - Send summary queries to database engine: some types of reports, such as quick reports with the Summary report option turned on, cross-tab reports, and charts, summarize the raw data in your database to produce the final results.
 Some database engines have no problem doing the summarization, in which case you should turn this option on.
 However, other database engines do not perform summarization very quickly, and in fact it can be significantly faster to have Stonefield Query retrieve the raw data and do the summarization itself.
 If you find those types of reports running slowly, try changing the setting of this option, either turning it off or on, to see if that improves the performance.